 WORK-BASED MECHANICS TRAINING PROGRAM

 Since 2015 we have been traning youth in bicycle mechanics and customer service at our Community Workshop and at our retail shop.
 These young people develop valuable problem-solving and communication skills that have led to seasonal and year round jobs in local bike shops and prepared them for long-term employment in advance manufacturing and the trades.

 YOUTH MECHANICS-IN-TRAINING PROGRAM

-In spring 2017 Old Spokes Home is partnering with Spectrum Youth & Family Services - Multicultural Youth Program to train six teens in bicycle mechanics and shop operations.
-The teens will go on to have a paid work experience with our Mobile Repair Unit throughout the summer.
+In 2017 and 2018 Old Spokes Home partnered with Spectrum Youth & Family Services - Multicultural Youth Program and trained 5 teens each summer in bicycle mechanics and shop operations.
+The youth earned a stipend for working in the shop and with our Mobile Repair Unit throughout the summer.

 CREATE A COMMUTER WORKSHOPS

 The goal of our Create A Commuter workshops is to provide the tools, knowledge, and confidence necessary to get people riding their bikes to work.
 Workshop participants receive bikes outfitted with commuting accessories as well as instruction in bicycle maintenance, theft prevention, flat fixing, route planning, bicycle laws, and on-road riding and safety.

 This could be you!
 Sponsor Old Spokes Home's workforce development programs and services by contacting Laura.

 Email Laura to inquire about current workforce development offerings.